 - Invest in enticing benefits.
 Think of benefits as an investment in your growth.
 Benefits signal to employees that they are valued and that your business is committed to caring about your people.

 - Develop growth plans or career tracks and talk about them as part of your interview process.
-Highly motivated candidates will often turn down a job that pays more if they see a clear long-term path to growth at your company.
+Highly motivated candidates will often turn down a job that pays more if they see a clear long-term path to growth at your company and employees are more likely to stay with a company that offers them growth opportunities.

 - Develop an employee referral program.
-Our data shows that employee referrals are eighteen times more likely to be hired than applicants from job boards.
+Our data shows that employee referrals are 10 times more likely to be hired than applicants from job boards.
+Employee referrals also have lower turnover rates than other types of hires.

 Our advice